TheMechEngineer/HomeStash/README.md

 - Create and manage users
 - Create buildings associated with users
 - Create rooms within buildings
-- Create containers within rooms or other containers
+- Create containers within buildings, rooms, or other containers
 - Add items with defined properties and locations

 ### Item Management